 Eligibility Requirements PSEO courses are open to 11th and 12th grade students and 9th and 10th grade students identified as talented and gifted through our district.
 Students must meet the college's entrance requirements and any course prerequisites or placement scores.
-Students must meet the following requirement to take PSEO course: course grade will be recorded on the high school transcript as a weighted grade.
-Kirkwood transcripts must be submitted to Post-secondary institutions for college credit.
-Costs The Cedar Rapids School District will pay for the cost of tuition and textbooks.
-Students are responsible for transportation to and from class, field trips, and other out-of-class activities.
-Students will be responsible for all tuition and fees if the course is failed.
-Course Limit Per changes to lowa Code in 2020, there are no longer statutory limits on the number of credits a student may take in a single academic year.
-Enrollment Registration must be completed through a school counselor.
-1. Meet with a school counselor to determine which courses are feasible.
-2. Complete the PSEO enrollment form for the desired institution by the deadline.
-3. Enrollment in course is subject to the institution's final approval.
-Transportation Students are responsible for transportation to and from class, field trips, and other Eligibility Requirements students identified as talented and gifted through our district.
-Students must meet the college's entrance requirements and any course prerequisites or placement scores.
 Students must meet the following requirement to take PSEO course: • Demonstrate proficiency in three academic areas: reading, math, and science.
 Proficiency is primarily determined by the Iowa Statewide Assessment of Student Progress (ISASP).
 Students may not take a course which is "comparable" to a course at your high school.
-(A "comparable" course is one offered by Jefferson, Kennedy, Students are responsible for transportation to and from class, field trips, and other out-of-class activities.
+(A "comparable" course is one offered by Jefferson, Kennedy, Metro or Washington.)
+College Credit Students will earn high school and college credit for the courses taken.
+The final course grade will be recorded on the high school transcript as a weighted grade.
+College/university transcripts must be submitted to post-secondary institutions for college credit.
+Costs The Cedar Rapids Community School District will pay for the cost of tuition and textbooks.
+Students are responsible for transportation to and from class, field trips, and other out-of-class activities.
 Students will be responsible for all tuition and fees if the course is failed.
-Course Limit Per changes to lowa Code in 2020, there are no longer statutory limits on the number of credits a student may take in a single academic year.
+Course Limit Per changes to Iowa Code in 2020, there are no longer statutory limits on the number of credits a student may take in a single academic year.
 Enrollment Registration must be completed through a school counselor.
 1. Meet with a school counselor to determine which courses are feasible.
 2. Complete the PSEO enrollment form for the desired institution by the deadline.
 3. Enrollment in course is subject to the institution's final approval.
-Transportation Students are responsible for transportation to and from class, field trips, and other College Credit course grade will be recorded on the high school transcript as a weighted grade.
-Kirkwood transcripts must be submitted to Post-secondary institutions for college number of credits a student may take in a single academic year.
-Registration must be completed through a school counselor.
-1. Meet with a school counselor to determine which courses are feasible.
-2. Complete the PSEO enrollment form for the desired institution by the deadline.
-3. Enrollment in course is subject to the institution's final approval.
-Transportation Students are responsible for transportation to and from class, field trips, and other Costs Students are responsible for transportation to and from class, field trips, and other out-of-class activities.
-Meet with a school counselor to determine which courses are feasible.
-Complete the PSEO enrollment form for the desired institution by the deadline.
-Enrollment in course is subject to the institution's final approval.
-Transportation Students are responsible for transportation to and from class, field trips, and other Course Limit Enrollment Meet with a school counselor to determine which courses are feasible.
-Complete the PSEO enrollment form for the desired institution by the deadline.
-Transportation , , , , , , , , , , , , , , , , , , , ,
+Transportation Students are responsible for transportation to and from class, field trips, and other out-of-class activities.